arsysop/lang/README.md

 Orthodox OOP constructions of extensive use that we need badly in all our projects.

-Currently contains `java.util.function` extensions `CachingFunction` and `CachingSupplier` who look like `Function` and `Supplier` correspondingly, but encapsulate caching befaviour.
+Currently contains `java.util.function` extensions `CachingFunction` and `CachingSupplier` who look like `Function` and `Supplier` correspondingly, but encapsulate caching behaviour.